Branch members may log into their ASALH Online profile here. Use ASALH Online to renew your dues for 2018.

 Complimentary Print Copies of the JAAH for Branch Members

 One of the benefits of being a branch member is that you receive a complimentary print copy subscription in addition to the digital version that is provided to all members except associate members.
-To receive your print copy please inform your branch officers who collects dues or email Byron Dunn at email@example.com.
+To receive your print copy please inform your branch officers who collects dues or email firstname.lastname@example.org.
 If you mail in your dues, please include the branch membership form and indicate your desire to receive a print copy which along with all membership benefits can be found by clicking here.
-If you have questions please call us at 202.238.5910.
+If you have questions please call us at 202.238.5912.

 Branch Annual Reports are due on January 15